-In this tutorial, we will be going over a basic way on how to transfer your SSL from one CentOS 6 x86_64 server running Tomcat to another CentOS 6 x86_64 server running Tomcat.
-This has been tested on Java 6 and Tomcat 6 as well as Java 8 and Tomcat 8.
+In this tutorial, we will be going over a basic way to transfer your SSL from one CentOS 6 x86_64 server running Tomcat to another CentOS 6 x86_64 server running Tomcat.
+This has been tested on Java 6 and Tomcat 6, as well as Java 8 and Tomcat 8.
 For the ease of this tutorial, the original server with the SSL will be Server A. The new server that we are transferring to will be Server B.

 Tomcat to Tomcat SSL Transfer on CentOS

-The easiest way to transfer your certificate between servers is going to be to create a pkcs12 file out of it.
+The easiest way to transfer your certificate between servers is to create a pkcs12 file out of it.
 Assuming you have the .pem of your certificate, this can be quite easy.
 If you do not have the .pem, you will need to create one.
 You can see the Creating a pem for your SSL page for this.

 We are now ready to export the SSL to a .pkcs12 file.
 To do this, on Server A you just run:

 openssl pkcs12 –export –name NAME –in certificate.pem –inkey key.pem –out keystore.p12